 Most offices follow “one-bite rule” according to the Society for Human Resource Management (SHRM).
 This is a governing principle in most jurisdictions.

 “If a dog has bitten in the past, the owner is on notice that it can happen again and subject to strict liability,” said Joshua S. Bauchner, partner at Ansell Grimm & Aaron law firm in the New York City area.
 “By inviting the dog into the workplace, the employer reasonably may assume that liability for failing to ask if the employee’s dog has a record and by failing to take other necessary precautions.”

-In addition, companies should ensure that allowing pets at work doesn’t make any hazard under the Occupational Safety & Health Administration (OSHA) or its regulations.
+Also, companies should ensure that allowing pets at work doesn’t make any hazard under the Occupational Safety & Health Administration (OSHA) or its regulations.
 Conclusively, employee safety should be on top priority.
 In some cases, the incidents may trigger employees to register a complaint against the employer about the violation of OSHA regulations.

 For example, a slipping hazard can be caused due to a wet floor from water from dog water bowls and urine, and pet toys, leashes, etc. can cause tripping hazards.

-Check with SHRM’s checklist of dos and don’ts when considering a pet-friendly environment for even more tips.
+Check with SHRM’s checklist of do’s and dont’s when considering a pet-friendly environment for even more tips.

-What My Learnings Are From My Experience of Working In A Pet-friendly Office
+What My Learnings Are From My Experience of Working in a Pet-Friendly Office

 Juniper, the dog of our founder and CEO was around the office in the early days of the company.

 And now, when I left that job, there were about 10 dogs around in the office.
 Not to mention, the things we learned along the way.